Cortina Systems

 Cortina Systems, Inc. was a supplier of integrated circuits (ICs) for broadband communications founded by Iranian-American entrepreneur Amir Nayyerhabibi in 2001.
 It is based in California.

-Cortina System was bought by Inphi Corporation in 2014.
+Cortina Systems was bought by Inphi Corporation in 2014, which in turn got acquired by Marvell in 2021.

 History

 Cortina Systems was founded by Amir Nayyerhabibi (who served as president and CEO) in 2001 in the Menlo Park, California library, located in Silicon Valley.

 It has development centers in USA, Canada, China, Taiwan, Israel.

 Cortina’s product line spans computer and telecommunication networking: the company has products for core, enterprise, metropolitan high-speed networks, as well as products for the digital home networks.
 Products include: